 Everyone needs to be aware of this, before they belittle the situation.

 However, I am ‘guilty’ of calling my children and their friends, cheeky monkeys.
-Some of kids’ cutest clothes have had apes or chimps emblazoned on them, so I won’t stand up now and declare anything with a monkey on for a black child to wear is racist.
+Some of my kids’ cutest clothes have had apes or chimps emblazoned on them, so I won’t stand up now and declare anything with a monkey on for a black child to wear is racist.
 The term itself is widely used by people to describe kids of all ethnicities.

 My issue with the image is that it is very racially insensitive.
 It shows a complete lack of education, understanding and awareness of the sensitive issues and connotations of linking black people with monkeys, intentional or otherwise, across the organisation.

-Maybe there was an element of unconscious bias (stemming from the afore mentioned facts) that lead for stylist to put the black child in the monkey top and they white child in the ‘survivor’ top.
+Maybe there was an element of unconscious bias (stemming from the afore mentioned facts) that lead for stylist to put the black child in the monkey top and the white child in the ‘survivor’ top.
 We’ll never know.

 We can all questions why nobody at any point raised concerns about the image, but how do we know that didn’t happen?
 Having worked in agencies for longer than I’d care to remember, I’ve seen the various approval processes that copy and images can go through.
 And yes, sometimes people will question or raise concerns only for them to be shot down or ignored for ‘the bigger picture’, which in this case, was a cute child a coloured top that looked great on him.
 But actually some people in the process will, understandably, simply focus on their specific task: Is the lighting correct, are there any loose hairs, are both eyes open?
 Tick all of those boxes and you’re done.
 You’re a photographer, not a historian, social affairs expert or reputation adviser.
 The person that designed the top months ago may not have had any idea of who would be wearing it.

 Let’s not assume that there wasn’t a single black person involved in the process.
-But if that person didn’t personally find it offensive, or didn’t feel empowered enough to speak out, then that is a problem.
+But if that person didn’t personally find it offensive, or didn’t feel empowered or confident enough to speak out, then that is a problem.
 We can’t expect them to be the voice of black people everywhere!
 But if and when someone speaks up, their concerns should be listened to.

 But that doesn’t mean we should let them off, or any organisation that produces similar images.